wcohen/sediment/docs/pop.rst

 rather than using the default.
 Newer versions of binutils (2.43) include a ld linker with an option to specify the order of functions in the executable, "--section-ordering-file".
+There is a "make_sediment_rpmmacros" command in sediment to produce appropriate macros that to store in the local .rpmmacros file.
 The RPM macros will be modified using a .rpmmacro file with::

   %build_cflags -O2 -flto=auto -ffat-lto-objects -fexceptions -g -grecord-gcc-switches -pipe -Wall -Werror=format-security -Wp,-U_FORTIFY_SOURCE,-D_FORTIFY_SOURCE=3 -Wp,-D_GLIBCXX_ASSERTIONS -specs=/usr/lib/rpm/redhat/redhat-hardened-cc1 -fstack-protector-strong -specs=/usr/lib/rpm/redhat/redhat-annobin-cc1  -m64 -march=x86-64 -mtune=generic -fasynchronous-unwind-tables -fstack-clash-protection -fcf-protection -mtls-dialect=gnu2 -fno-omit-frame-pointer -mno-omit-leaf-frame-pointer %{?call_graph:%{?pgo:-ffunction-sections -fdata-sections}}